The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Introduction

 While the idea of a critique-refine loop for model improvement is conceptually simple, its practical implementation and ultimate effectiveness remain open to investigation.
-Our work in this article is broadly motivated by the following question: \emph{How can we effectively develop an LLM-based critique-refine loop that can identify and resolve both structural and alignment issues in models?} We pursue this question in the context of \emph{behavioural workflow models}, considering two important angles: \begin{enumerate} \item Structural correctness can, due to its formal nature, be captured as machine-verifiable rules.
-In practice, one can elect to check structural correctness rules either algorithmically or by using LLMs.
-An important question that arises in this regard is: \emph{Should the critique step use algorithms or LLMs to check the structural correctness of the generated models? } \item Semantic alignment requires understanding the context, concepts, and relationships described in the text and verifying that these are faithfully represented in the generated models.
-This involves bridging the gap between heterogeneous modalities (text and model representation) and addressing interpretive nuances that do not lend themselves easily to algorithmic checks.
-In practice, this means that the critique of semantic alignment must often be delegated to LLMs, as few viable alternative methods exist for this task.
-The question that arises in this regard is: \emph{How effective are LLMs in evaluating semantic alignment between models and the associated textual descriptions?} \end{enumerate}
+Our work in this article is broadly motivated by the following question: \emph{How can we effectively develop an LLM-based critique-refine loop that can identify and resolve both structural and alignment issues in models?} We pursue this question in the context of \emph{behavioural workflow models}, considering these two angles:

+\textbf{(1)} Structural correctness can, due to its formal nature, be captured as machine-verifiable rules and can be enforced by algorithmic checks derived from the Unified Modeling Language (UML) specification.
+In LLM-based model generation pipelines, however, models are often produced in partially formalized textual formats for which no dedicated checker exists, making it attractive to reuse the LLM itself as a structural critic.
+This leads to an empirical design question: \emph{Should the critique step use algorithms or LLMs to check the structural correctness of the generated models?}

+\textbf{(2)} Semantic alignment requires understanding the context, concepts, and relationships described in text and verifying that these are faithfully reflected in the generated models.
+Bridging heterogeneous modalities (text and model representations) involves interpretive nuances that resist purely algorithmic checks.
+While human oversight remains the most reliable means of ensuring alignment, it is often resource-intensive and impractical for large-scale or iterative workflows.
+Therefore, LLMs are explored as scalable proxies for human judgment.
+This raises the question: \emph{How effective are LLMs in evaluating semantic alignment between models and their textual descriptions?}